121 Dietitian

 Consumed in their natural form is the best option as they have a known potential in reducing symptoms of depression and anxiety when consumed as part of a bigger nutrient selection.
 If needing a supplement using a plant based option is ideal (see below).

-Another well known group of nutrient are B vitamins, found in whole grains, leafy greens, and legumes, are important for brain function and mood regulation.
+Another well-known group of nutrients are B vitamins, found in whole grains, leafy greens, and legumes, are important for brain function and mood regulation.
 I see hundreds of patients take these in high doses either in singles like high dose B12 or high dose B6 believing “more is better” whilst continuing a poor quality diet.
 This is not recommended and can actually be at best making expensive urine and at worst cause toxic neuropathy, insomnia, headache, palpitations, anxiety and acne….

 Understanding Antidepressants